Cathedral of Saint Paul (Minnesota): Design

+The cathedral is built in a "Classical Renaissance" architectural style, and is in a Greek Cross design.
 The dome of the cathedral is 76 ft in diameter and 186 ft high.
 Warm-colored paint and gold leaf were added during a major renovation of the dome in the 1950s.
 The exterior walls of the cathedral are Rockville granite from St. Cloud, Minnesota (from the Clark quarry).
 The interior walls are American Travertine from Mankato, Minnesota.
 The interior columns are made of several types of marble.